2019 Orlando City SC season: August

 Orlando went on their longest unbeaten run in the league during August, avoiding defeat in four games.
 On August 3, Orlando returned to MLS action to record the team's first ever win over FC Dallas.
 Former Dallas player Tesho Akindele opened the scoring in his first appearance against the team following a move in the offseason before Carlos Ascues scored his first goal as a Lion since joining in 2018.
 On August 10, the team earned a 1–1 draw against Toronto FC before returning to Orlando for a midweek game against Sporting Kansas City, winning 1–0.
-On August 17, Orlando visited Allianz Field for the first time to play Minnesota United, coached by former Orlando head coach Adrian Heath.
+On August 17, Orlando visited Allianz Field for the first time to play Minnesota United FC, coached by former Orlando head coach Adrian Heath.
 Minnesota scored a stoppage time equalizer in the 1–1 draw after a Nani penalty had put Orlando ahead.
 At the end of the gameweek, Orlando had moved back up to eight place in the conference.
-However, two shutout losses to Atlanta United and San Jose Earthquakes to end August saw the team drop back down to ninth.
+However, two shutout losses to Atlanta United FC and San Jose Earthquakes to end August saw the team drop back down to ninth.